 4 – Secret Santa

-5 – Save On Gifts
+5 – Save On Christmas Gifts

 6 – Wrapping Paper

-7 – Christmas Cards
+7 – Save On Christmas Cards

 Thus, save your money by sending online Christmas cards or messages to your loved ones via social media.

-8 – Christmas Tree
+8 – Save On Christmas Tree

-In the U.S. alone and at any given moment, about 350 million Christmas trees are grown in farms.
+In the U.S. alone and at any given moment throughout the year, about 350 million Christmas trees are grown in farms.

 If you want a real Christmas tree, instead of buying it from the store, go directly to a Christmas tree farm to pick it up yourself.

 9 – Christmas Budget